binhex/arch-minecraftbedrockserver/README.md

 ```

 **Notes**

+If you do **NOT** want world backups and/or purging of backups then set the value to '0' for env vars 'CREATE_BACKUP_HOURS' and/or 'PURGE_BACKUP_DAYS'.

 User ID (PUID) and Group ID (PGID) can be found by issuing the following command for the user you want to run the container as:-